Lubbock, Texas: History

 At one time, Lubbock was home to Reese Air Force Base, located 6 mi west of the city.
 It was established in August 1941, during the defense build-up prior to World War II (1941–1945), by the United States Department of War and the U.S. Army as Lubbock Army Airfield.
 It served the old U.S. Army Air Forces, and later the U.S. Air Force (USAF), after reorganization and establishment in 1947.
 The USAF base's primary mission throughout its existence was pilot training.
 The base was closed 30 September 1997, after being selected for closure by the Base Realignment and Closure Commission in 1995, and is now a research and business park called Reese Technology Center.

 The city is home to the Lubbock Lake Landmark, part of the Museum of Texas Tech University.
 The landmark is an archaeological and natural-history preserve at the northern edge of the city.
 It shows evidence of almost 12,000 years of human occupation in the region.
 The National Ranching Heritage Center, also part of the Museum of Texas Tech University, houses historic ranch-related structures from the region.

 During World War II, airmen cadets from the Royal Air Force, flying from their training base at Terrell, Texas, routinely flew to Lubbock on training flights.
 The town served as a stand-in for the British for Cork, Ireland, which was the same distance from London, England, as Lubbock is from Terrell.

 In August 1951, a V-shaped formation of lights was seen over the city.
 The "Lubbock Lights" series of sightings received national publicity and is regarded as one of the first great "UFO" cases.
 The sightings were considered credible because they were witnessed by several respected science professors at Texas Technological College and were photographed by a Texas Tech student.
 The photographs were reprinted nationwide in newspapers and in Life.
 Project Blue Book, the USAF's official investigation of the UFO mystery, concluded the photographs were not a hoax and showed genuine objects, but dismissed the UFOs as being either "night-flying moths" or a type of bird called a plover reflected in the nighttime glow of Lubbock's new street lights.

 In 1960, the U.S. Census Bureau reported Lubbock's population as 128,691 and area as 75.0 sqmi.

 On May 11, 1970, the Lubbock Tornado struck the city.
 Twenty-six people died, and damage was estimated at $125 million.
 The Metro Tower (NTS Building), then known as the Great Plains Life Building, at 274 ft in height, is believed to have been the tallest building ever to survive a direct hit from an F5 tornado.
-Then-mayor Jim Granberry and the Lubbock City Council, which included Granberry's successor as mayor, Morris W. Turner, were charged with directing the rebuilding of downtown Lubbock in the aftermath of the storm.